dalaing/behaviors-and-events/blog/drafts/behaviors.md

 published: 2016-09-01 12:00:00+10:00
 ---

-[Previously](./events.html) we learned about how events work in FRP, and used what we learned to develop a simple command line program.
-[We then](./refactoring.html) went on to refactor it in various ways, to explore different avenues for making our work reusable and testable.
+[Previously](./echo.html) we developed a simple command line program and refactored it to make parts of it more reusable and testable.

 # Behaviors